Type your question then click from the drop-down list 👇

 Landowners must understand that keeping livestock, including horses, constitutes a land use subject to planning approval.
 While Rural zoned land typically exempts landholders from requiring development approval for certain rural pursuits, such as horse rearing and agistment, exemptions may vary based on factors like trade or commercial purposes.

-Morangup's land use planning, as outlined in the Shire's Local Planning Scheme No. 4 (LPS#5 is in review, soon to be realeased) , integrates rural pursuits like horse stabling and training.
+Morangup's land use planning, as outlined in the Shire's Local Planning Scheme No. 4 (LPS#5 is in review, soon to be released) , integrates rural pursuits like horse stabling and training.
 However, adherence to recommended stocking rates and environmental protection requirements is paramount to qualify for exemption from development approval.

 In cases of potential overstocking, a horse management plan may be required as part of the development application process.
 This plan aims to mitigate environmental impacts, ensuring responsible land management practices that preserve soil, water, air, and vegetation.